gadij/Python_WebServer/README.md

 ## This is a simple web server in Python

-## Install flask and run: "flask run" to initiate the server
+## Install flask and run: "FLASK_APP=server.py flask run" from the root directory to initiate the server